cmrazek/DkTools/README.md

 **Version 1.6.5 Changes:**
 - Added filterby keyword for select statements.
 - Refactored the code that gathers errors/warnings from FEC and code analysis.
+This should work better with WBDK 10.
 - Fixed a bug where commas between columns in a create relationship statement would not parse correctly.
 - Using NOINPUT in dictionary will no longer break the table parsing.